Christo unveils major new work in London's Hyde Park

 The "Mastaba" is a form that the two artists have been referring to since the 1960s.
 It's a bench-like structure, that they have chosen to supersize, originating from the historical region Mesopotamia.

-Christo and Jeanne-Claude's first oil-barrell mastaba was completed in 1968.
+Christo and Jeanne-Claude's first oil barrel mastaba was completed in 1968.
 The installation was almost two stories high, filling the whole 50-by-50-foot atrium of the Institute of Contemporary Art in Philadelphia.

 If Christo has his way again, the 65-feet-tall structure on show in London will soon be dwarfed by an even more ambitious project planned for Abu Dhabi.
 He wants to build the largest sculpture in the world, once again in the shape of a mastaba.